trezzuri/erpnext-docs/docs/en/setting-up/company-setup.md

 ![Company Tree](/files/company-tree.png)

-Once you build a company tree, ERPNext will validate if the accounts of the child companies match the accounts in the parent company.
+Once you build a company tree, SOMA will validate if the accounts of the child companies match the accounts in the parent company.
 All the accounts can be combined in a consolidated chart of accounts statement.

 ### 1.2 Other Options when Creating a Company